ChrisFH97/IMBot/README.md

 <img src="./assets/IMBOTLOGO1-WITHDESC.png"></img>
-**Currently Running on a Raspberry pi so NSFW Filter Detection and Translation may be slow**
+**Bot is temporarily running on a Raspberry Pi board; NSFW Filtering and Translation may function slowly.**
 <p align="center"><a href="https://discordapp.com/api/oauth2/authorize?client_id=592783579998584868&permissions=8&scope=bot"><img style="width:480px;" src="./assets/IMBOTINVITE1.png"></img></a></p>

 **IMBot** is a Discord server moderation bot that functions by detecting the intentions of a user using the bot.
 The developed intent-system is capable of comprehending commands in many different ways.